 Not only that, but by showing your team that they’re important enough to you that you’ll take a break from your busy schedule to meet with them personally, they’ll appreciate the effort towards making yourself available and that you’re open to listening, too.

 You’ll also want to create team engagement opportunities, like the classic kickoff party.
 Or even a pre-kickoff meet and greet.
 It may seem a bit premature to party at the start of a project, but every milestone on the path to a successful project completion needs to be acknowledged.

 You don’t have to make a big affair of it, though.
 It can consist of practical activities, such as going through the Powerpoint presentation as mentioned above.
 But if you gauge the level of your team’s interest to be open to something more challenging, then why not do a mountain bike ride, fishing trip or obstacle course.
-It’s important to take time to kick off as a team.
-It helps your core project team come together an a unit.
+It’s important to take time to kick-off as a team.
+It helps your core project team come together with a unit.

 Get the Right Tools

 When you’re getting to know your team, inquire about what tools they need to get the job done.
 It’s better to have these defined and delivered at the start of the project, so the beginning of the work doesn’t feel like a chaotic swarm of people demanding access to this or that, or worse, sitting idly by because they don’t have the software they need.